dilipviren/Fake-News-Detector/README.md

 Training dataset was wholly taken from US news.

-external_test_data and fake_news_test_external, test2_saving_model is the test of analyzer, transformer, algorithm, pipeline and joblib
+external_test_data and fake_news_test_external is the test of analyzer, transformer, algorithm, pipeline and joblib

-Model is saved as
+Model is saved as saved_model.sav using pickle in test2_saving_model Can be loaded using : loaded_model = pickle.load(open(filename, 'rb'))